loda-lang/loda-cpp/README.md

-  evaluate <file/seq-id> Evaluate a program to a sequence (cf. -t,-b,-s) optimize <file>        Optimize a program and print it minimize <file>        Minimize a program and print it (cf. -t) generate               Generate a random program and print it
+  evaluate <file/seq-id> Evaluate a program to a sequence (cf. -t,-b,-s) optimize <file>        Optimize a program and print it minimize <file>        Minimize a program and print it (cf. -t)

 === OEIS commands ===
   mine                   Mine programs for OEIS sequences (cf. -i)